zoiosilva/dclottery-d8/docs/site-conversion.md

 - Adjust repository settings on Github, under settings -&gt; Collaboration &amp; Teams, add `Developers` team with R&W access.

 - Go to [CircleCI](https://circleci.com/add-projects/gh/Taoti) and add as a Linux Project.
+You can ignore the config.yml template since that's already added to the github repo.

 - Leave all configurations defaults and set to build now (it will fail)